-In her two seasons at Cal, Crandall-Howell’s leadership has been most evident on beam.
-After posting a 48.285 Regional Qualifying Score (RQS) on the event in 2012, Cal finished the past season with a 49.015 RQS and a 49.275 season-high on the event, which was also the program’s second highest beam score in program history.
+In her three seasons at Cal, Crandall-Howell’s leadership has been most evident on beam.
+After posting a 48.285 Regional Qualifying Score (RQS) on the event in 2012, Cal finished 2013 with a 49.015 RQS and a 49.275 season-high on the event, which was also the program’s second highest beam score in program history.
 In 2014, the Bears broke the 49.0 mark on beam for the first time since 2008, and continued to break it, posting four team scores of 49.0 or better.
-The beam team combined for nine of Cal's 33 event titles.
+The beam team combined for nine of Cal’s 33 event titles.

 Crandall-Howell also helped the team make similar gains on floor, where the Bears improved from a 48.330 RQS in 2012 to a 49.155 RQS and 49.300 high in 2014.
 The 2014 squad claimed five floor titles and posted five floor scores of 9.90 or higher.
 The team matched the program’s fourth-highest (49.300) and fifth-highest (49.275) floor scores in program history.

-Individually, Crandall-Howell has been crucial in the development of 2013 Pac-12 Freshman of the Year Serena Leong, helping her to the third-highest beam score (9.90) and second-highest floor score (9.925) in program history, feats less than 10 Cal gymnasts have been able to accomplish.
+Individually, Crandall-Howell was also crucial in the development of 2013 Pac-12 Freshman of the Year Serena Leong, helping her to the third-highest beam score (9.90) and second-highest floor score (9.925) in program history, feats less than 10 Cal gymnasts have been able to accomplish.
 Jessica Howe wrapped up her freshman season with four beam titles and set a career-high 9.90 on the event alongside Leong.